bilisatu/Safraeel-portfolio/README.md

 # SAFRAEL-PORTFOLIO

-A clean, responsive personal portfolio built with semantic HTML, modern CSS, and minimal JavaScript.
-Suitable for quick customization and deployment on any static host.
+Static personal portfolio template using HTML, CSS, and vanilla JavaScript — fast to customize and deploy on any static host.

 ## Features
 - Responsive layout for mobile and desktop